chipsalliance/Caliptra/doc/Caliptra.md

 * **Unprovisioned:** Blank/unprogrammed fuse part.
 * **Manufacturing:** Device is in the manufacturing flow where HVM Caliptra fuses are programmed.
 * **Production:** All of Caliptra’s HVM fuses are programmed.
-* **Insecure:** Any security state that allows access to Caliptra from an external entity and potential exposure of internal secrets.
+* **Insecure:** Any security state that allows access to Caliptra from an external entity and carries a risk of exposing internal secrets.
+Necessitates flushing of Caliptra secrets.
 Includes Unprovisioned and DebugUnlocked configurations.
-* **Secure:** Any security state that restricts access to Caliptra from an external entity and potential exposure of internal secrets.
+* **Secure:** Any security state that restricts access to Caliptra from an external entity to mitigate potential exposure of internal secrets.
 Requires DebugLocked and Manufacturing or Production configuration.

 **Notes:**